 Instead of offering rehabilitation, the Audy Center subjected generations of vulnerable youth to cycles of violence, mistreatment, and trauma.
 Overcrowding, chronic understaffing, and inadequate training created a dangerous environment where young detainees were often abandoned to fend for themselves.
 Guards and staff members routinely abused their power, while administrators either ignored, covered up, or enabled misconduct.
 As a result, many juveniles left the Audy Center not reformed, but deeply scarred — emotionally, psychologically, and sometimes physically.

 By the late 20th century, the scale of the crisis at the Audy Center could no longer be hidden.
-Repeated civil rights lawsuits, scathing federal investigations, and Department of Justice reports exposed the horrifying conditions within the facility.
+Repeated civil rights lawsuits, scathing federal investigations, and Department of Justice reports exposed the horrifying conditions inside the facility.
 Among the most damning findings were rampant incidents of sexual abuse committed by staff, unsupervised assaults between detainees, excessive use of force, and deliberate indifference to the safety and well-being of the youth in custody.
-A federal lawsuit brought in the late 1990s led to a consent decree that placed the Audy Center under external court monitoring, recognizing that the facility was incapable of protecting its residents without intense oversight.
+This was just an awful place.

 Staff members who should have protected children instead became their greatest threat.